‘3-day weekends are better’: Andrew Yang says the US should ‘seriously’ consider switching to a 4-day workweek to boost people’s mental health

 — Andrew Yang???????????? (@AndrewYang) May 25, 2020

-An experiment by Microsoft’s Japan subsidiary tried out a 4-day work week and saw a 40% increase in productivity.
-And Andrew Barnes, the founder of the New Zealand company Perpetual Garden, transitioned his company to a 4-day work week after finding that it benefited both employees and the company.
+An experiment by Microsoft’s Japan subsidiary tried out a four-day workweek and saw a 40% increase in productivity.
+And Andrew Barnes, the founder of the New Zealand company Perpetual Garden, transitioned his company to a four-day workweek after finding that it benefited both the employees and the company.

-Yang is not just a proponent of a 4-day work week because of the reported productivity boost or longer weekend; he also pointed out it creates “jobs at the margins.”
-In other words, providing more employment for those who may not otherwise have the ability to work a typical 5-day-a-week job.
+Yang is not just a proponent of a four-day workweek because of the reported productivity boost or longer weekend.
+According to him, it also creates “jobs at the margins.”
+In other words, it could provide more employment for those who may not have the ability to work a typical five-day-a-week job.

-In addition to a 4-day workweek, Yang supports Universal Basic Income, which was one of the key tenets of his presidential platform.
+In addition to a four-day workweek, Yang supports universal basic income, which was one of the key tenets of his presidential platform.
 Both are ambitious ideas that draw debate, and both are getting talked about more amid the coronavirus pandemic, aided by the US government’s stimulus relief checks, which some have pointed out is reminiscent of UBI.
-While legislation for monthly direct relief payments has been explored, the 4-day workweek may be closer to becoming a reality as the pandemic forces companies to be more flexible as unconventional job methods and hours become the norm, according to The Washington Post.
+While legislation for monthly direct relief payments has been explored, the four-day workweek may be closer to becoming a reality as the pandemic forces companies to be more flexible as unconventional job methods and hours become the norm, according to The Washington Post.

-A 4-day workweek could help dissolve some inequalities, such as helping women get a more equal footing in the workplace by helping child care responsibilities to fall more evenly between men and women, the report said.
-The Washington Post also highlighted how 4-day work weeks are largely up to employers to initiate, therefore there are likely to be jobs that offer the chance for a 4-day work week, while others won’t.
+A four-day workweek could help dissolve some inequalities.
+For instance, it could help women get a more equal footing in the workplace by shifting childcare responsibilities to fall more evenly between men and women, the report said.
+The Washington Post also said four-day workweeks were largely up to employers to initiate, therefore there are likely jobs that would offer the chance for a four-day workweek, while others wouldn’t.